 RHD also uses interim assessments to help identify which students need support for reading, writing, and math skills within the classroom as well as Intervention services.
-These include Kindergarten ESGI letter and sound recognition monitoring, Dynamic Indicators of Basic Early Literacy Skills (DIBELS) for grades 1st-5th, the Scholastic Reading and Math Inventories (SRI & SMI) for 3rd-5th grades, and NWEA MAP reading, language, and math assessments.
+These include ESGI for kindergarteners (Basic letter name and sound identification), Dynamic Indicators of

+Basic Early Literacy Skills (DIBELS) for grades 1st-5th, the Scholastic Reading and Math Inventories (SRI & SMI) for 4th-5th graders possibly attending READ 180, and NWEA Measurements of Academic Progress (MAP) reading and math assessments.
 None of these assessments are used for classroom grading.